 How do we collect personal information?

-In most cases, we’ll ask you for this information directly (for example asking you to complete a job application or sending you a survey or when you make inquiries about us).
+In most cases, we’ll ask you for this information directly (for example, by asking you to complete a job application, by sending you a survey or when you make inquiries about us).

 In some instances, we may collect personal information about individuals from third parties, such as:

 - Recruitment agencies or other third parties who advise us of your potential interest in a role or from referees for potential employees, volunteers or contractors;

 - Where we obtain such information from other, publicly available resources, such as telephone directories.

 Some information is also collected automatically (such as online activity by visitors to our website).
 This information is not linked to any personally identifiable details.

 How do we secure and store your information?

 To protect your privacy and personal information, when you contact us we may ask you to confirm your identity by getting you to confirm the details we have on record, such as your current address, email and/or phone number.